KTH/alvares/README.md

 }
 ```

-_Example: deployment data from Aspen sent to Alvares

-When Alvares recives the deployemnt data it enriches this with more data
+When Alvares recives the deployment data it enriches this with more data
-(like url:s) and then sends the enriched deployement json to all integrations to do there thing.
+(like url:s) and then sends the enriched deployement json to all subscribing integration modules to do their thing.

-### Integrations
+## Integrations

-- *Slack* Extended developer information about the deployment
+- *Slack* - Extended developer information about the deployment
-- *Dizin database* Stores deployments for Flottsbro-API
+- *Dizin database* - Stores deployments for Flottsbro-API
-- *Detectify* Security scanning
+- *Detectify* - Security scanning through APIs at [Detectify](https://detectify.com)
-- *Lighthouse* A18y scanning
+- *Lighthouse* - Accessability scanning through [Google Lighthouse](https://github.com/GoogleChrome/lighthouse)
-- *UptimeRobot* Monitoring public urls, also the source for Nagios monitoring
+- *UptimeRobot* - Health monitoring for public web endpoints through [UpTimeRobot](https://uptimerobot.com).
+Also serves as the source for our own Nagios monitoring.

-## Add your own integration
+## How to add a new integration

 1) Create a module under /subscribers
 2) Make sure the module has the two methods `subscribe()` and `unsubscribe()`